Serbia, France sail into Davis Cup last eight

 “Being 2-0 up after the opening day was a massive confidence boost and we did everything right today, from the first to the last point.”

-Murray’s brother Jamie and Dominic Inglot predictably found themselves two sets down against the world’s top ranked pairing of Bob and Mike Bryan but cheered on by a boisterous crowd in Glasgow, the British duo fought back.
+Murray’s brother Jamie and Dominic Inglot found themselves two sets down against the world’s top ranked pairing of Bob and Mike Bryan but, cheered on by a boisterous crowd in Glasgow, the British duo fought back.

 As American captain Jim Courier watched on anxiously from the sidelines, the Bryan twins eventually stretched the tie into a third day with a 6-3 6-2 3-6 6-7(8) 9-7 victory.